ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker-v2.2.md

 <a name="platform" />
 #### 2.2.2 Setting the platform
 Set the application platform using the `platform` field of the argmap.
 This will be attached to every event the tracker fires.
 Its default value is "web".
-For a list of supported platforms, please see the [Snowplow Tracker Protocol] [snowplow-tracker-protcol].
+For a list of supported platforms, please see the [Snowplow Tracker Protocol] [snowplow-tracker-protocol].

 <a name="cookie-domain" />
 #### 2.2.3 Configuring the cookie domain